Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 3 hours 30 minutes | 📍 Google Maps | Website

-Among the best things to do in Florence are its prestigious museums, including the Uffizi Gallery, Bargello National Museum, Museo Galileo, Accademia Gallery, Palazzo Vecchio, and Opera del Duomo Museum.
-In particular, if you want to see Michelangelo’s David sculpture, head to the Accademia Gallery and purchase an advance ticket.
+Florence is the capital of Italy’s Tuscany region and one of the most visited cities in the country.
+Among the best things to do in Florence are visiting its prestigious museums, including the Uffizi Gallery, Bargello National Museum, Museo Galileo, Accademia Gallery, Palazzo Vecchio, and Opera del Duomo Museum.

 Another icon of Florence is the Duomo Cathedral.
 You’ll recognize the Duomo from its towering red roof set amongst the skyline, but it’s worth a visit to learn more about its influence on Italian art and culture.

-👉 Pro Tip: While squeezing Forence into a day trip is definitely possible, I’d recommend stretching it into a weekend trip.
+👉 Pro Tip: While squeezing Florence into a day trip is definitely possible, I’d recommend stretching it into a weekend trip.
 Need a bit of help planning a weekend in Florence?
 Read my 3-Day Florence Itinerary.

 Cinque Terre